zchee/golang-wiki/CompilerOptimizations.md

 ### Escape analysis

+Gc compiler does global escape analysis across function and package boundaries.
+However, there are lots of cases where it gives up.
+For example, anything assigned to any indirection (`*p = ...`; `a[i] = ...`) is considered escaped.
+Other things that can inhibit analysis are: function calls, package boundaries, slice literals, subslicing and indexing, etc. Full rules are too complex to describe, so check the `-m` output.

 * **gc:** 1.0+
 * **gccgo:** not yet.

 ### Function Inlining

 Only short and simple functions are inlined.
-To be inlined a function must contain less than ~40 expressions and does not contain complex things like loops, labels, closures, panic's, recover's, select's, switch'es, etc.
+To be inlined a function must contain less than ~40 expressions and does not contain complex things like function calls, loops, labels, closures, panic's, recover's, select's, switch'es, etc.

 * **gc:** 1.0+
 * **gccgo:** -O1 and above.